-- 36. Carnegie Scholars may undertake a work placement or internship where this is either directly related to the Carnegie Scholar's training, or provides valuable transferable skills and, provided this is well justified and approved in advance by their Supervisor and host HEI. - 37.
+- 36. Carnegie Scholars may undertake a work placement or internship where this is either directly related to the Carnegie Scholar's training, or provides valuable transferable skills and, provided this is well justified and approved in advance by their Supervisor(s) and Host HEI. - 37.
 The placement may be an integral part of the award, in which case a suspension of the Carnegie Scholar's funded period is not required.
-In other cases, there may be a case for the award to be extended.
-However, if a placement is not directly part of their doctorate programme or the Carnegie Scholar is receiving a payment for the placement, then the Scholarship will be suspended.
+In other instances, there may be a case for the award to be extended.
+However, if a placement is not directly part of the doctorate programme or the Carnegie Scholar is receiving a payment for the placement, then the Scholarship will be suspended for the duration of the placement/internship.